-Healing Hope Ministries was founded by Denny and Karri Allen in March of 2016.
+Healing Hope Ministries, a 501(c)3 non-profit organization, was founded by Denny and Karri Allen in March of 2016.
 The creation of Healing Hope was sparked by their own personal grief journey.
 On July 2, 2012, Denny and Karri lost their precious son, Asher, when he died suddenly at just 15 months old.

 The first year after Asher's death, Denny and Karri felt a deep need to talk about Asher and talk to other parents who had lost children.
 It was a way for them to process their own grief and seemed to bring some comfort to their hearts.
 They attended a 4-day retreat at Smile Again Ministries, located in northern Minnesota, which changed the trajectory of their life.
 This time on retreat opened up communication between the couple and helped them learn how to navigate life moving forward.

 With this intense desire for a community who understood our grief, Karri and Denny continued meeting with other parents who had lost children.
-In the summer of 2015, they both felt God calling them into ministry to help families who've expereinced the death of a child, grandchild or sibling.
+In the summer of 2015, they both felt God calling them into ministry to help families who've experienced the death of a child, grandchild, or sibling.
 With the idea to bring a grief retreat setting to South Dakota, Healing Hope Ministries was born.

 The vision of Healing Hope is to hold a safe space for families to intentionally work through their grief.
 Denny and Karri, as retreat facilitators and peers who have walked a similar journey, hold space for families to share stories, have hard conversations and learn more about grief and mourning.
 This intentional work provides a pathway of hope.

 Healing Hope Ministries relies heavily on the material developed by Smile Again Ministries as well as the teachings of Dr. Alan Wolfelt.
 Dr. Wolfelt, of the Center for Loss in Colorado, is known around the world for his compassionate messages of hope and healing as well as his companioning philosophy of grief care.
 In addition to these resources, their personal life experiences and many grief support training courses, the Allens are also certified Grief and Loss Coaches.